giampierosalvi/AffordancesAndSpeech/README.md

 The ASR code will be added to this repository after cleaning up.

+## Changes
+The code has been updated in November 2017 to support soft evidence.
+The code should be backward compatible to the 2012 experiment.

 ## Contents
 `bayesian_net`:
 code to train and test a Bayesian network with affordance and word nodes.
 The main script is `README.m`.
 The script uses as input a number of bag-of-words text files obtained from the the ASR code that is not included at the moment.